History Focus Tours: Celts, Romans & Tudors

 This tour, while focused on historical and ancient Roman remains, visits some of the prettiest parts of the UK.
 Tour companions who might not be quite as keen on the main theme will find plenty of distractions!

 "The Great West Way" is based on the first road commissioned by the Kings of England.
 Visitors do not have to travel far out of London to delve deeper into the countryside, the lush green landscapes that hold a wealth of treasures, both the world famous and soon-to-be-discovered hidden gems.
-Along The Great West Way you will find extrodinary ancient momuments, quaint traditional villages, 'olde worlde' pubs and inns; World Heritage Sites rub shoulders with friendly local communities.
+Along The Great West Way you will find extraordinary ancient momuments, quaint traditional villages, 'olde worlde' pubs and inns; World Heritage Sites rub shoulders with friendly local communities.
 Explore Royal Windsor, Roman Bath, Regal Salisbury, timeless Stonehenge and historic Oxford.
 It is all here waiting for you to discover!

 Roman Britain South, Hampshire & South Wales